epthegeek/cactuscanyon/README.md

 I'm a plagarist
 ===============

-A lot of code in this things is blatantly lifted from the work of others.
+A lot of code in this thing is blatantly lifted from the work of others.
 A LOT.
-Most of the working code in here can be contributed to Adam Preble, Gerry Stellenberg, Koen Heltzel, Jim Askey and others.
+Most of the working code in here can be attributed to Adam Preble, Gerry Stellenberg, Koen Heltzel, Jim Askey and others.
 They're awesome.
 I'm a nub.

 It's not all here
 =================